-I often feel hesitant to write about myself since I don’t want to come off as seeking attention.
-Then I remember my intention, which is to share my experiences and the resources I have found, to possibly inspire one or two people to see this crazy game of life from a different perspective.
+I often feel hesitant to write about myself because I don’t want to come across as seeking attention.
+But then I remember my intention, which is to share my experiences and the resources I’ve found, in the hopes of inspiring others to see life from a different perspective.

-After all, I was lucky enough to leave the western society in 2015 to live a simple life on a tiny island in Thailand and pretty much all my friends and family stayed where I left them.
-So it’s sort of a responsibility for me to share the ups and downs of this blissful life while posting stunning sunset pictures one after the other 😎
+I was fortunate enough to leave Western society in 2015 to live a simple life on a tiny island in Thailand.
+And while many of my friends and family stayed behind, it feels like a responsibility for me to share the ups and downs of this blissful life, especially since I get to post beautiful sunset pictures one after the other 😎

-Those who know me well also know that I often ask what I did to deserve this privileged life and how I can give back.
-While I don’t have a Youtube channel or a blog that I write consistently, I have a burning desire to share my experiences.
-Life showed me recently that my contribution to the world has been finding its way from the sporadic responses I get from the readers of my blog.
+Those who know me well also know that I often ask myself what I did to deserve this privileged life and how I can give back.
+Although I don’t have a YouTube channel or a blog that I write consistently, I have a strong desire to share my experiences.
+Life has recently shown me that my contribution to the world is finding its way through the sporadic responses I receive from readers of my blog.

 An amazing and challenging process this year was the work I did on my shadows.
 I opened the door to the hidden side of me, shedding light on my shadows to dissolve them in the light.
 Shadow work comes from Carl Jung, and it’s everything we can’t see in ourselves.
 Sometimes we catch glimpses of them, sometimes we witness them in full frontal chaos, but for the most part, we ignore and bury their existence either out of fear, guilt, or pure shame.
 But it’s beneath every mask we put on to fit in the society.
 My biggest one was the pleaser mask I’ve been wearing that started with pleasing my mom when I was a little kid, then pleasing my partner, my friends, boss, yoga teacher, and everyone I cross paths with, so they loved me more, so I felt “belonged”.
 This mask has caused me to be inauthentic and often frustrated with people.
 I avoided intimacy or close friendships because I needed my safe space to be ME, where I didn’t need to hide what was really going on inside me.
 It’s been really tiring to wear this mask.